 We dined in the restaurant on the second evening and it was fabulous food, with an even better wine offering.
 It was relatively formal dining but there was still a good, buzzing atmosphere and we thoroughly enjoyed the experience.

 Despite the pricey restaurant, the breakfast buffet came at no extra cost when we stayed, which was a bonus.
 They now appear to have a breakfast menu, so I’m afraid I can’t advise on whether this is still the case!

 The welcome party at Nanuya was amazing.
 We were provided with shell necklaces and clean, damp face towels upon arrival, as well as a refreshing fruit juice.

 Other than arrivals and departures, we didn’t see many of the staff about the resort.
 Even during meal times, there wasn’t much of an opportunity to chat with them.
 Those that we did encounter were all polite, but not as fun and friendly as we had become accustomed to.

-Beach Area: There is no pool at Nanuya Island resort.
+Beach Area: There is no pool at Nanuya Island Resort.
 The beach has been raised using concrete and man-made rock formations, therefore it is not possible to paddle in the clear waters or lay on the sand near the resort.
 There are nice beach cabanas for you to relax in instead, spaced out atop of the raised edge.
-If you’re really desperate for the beach, you can wander down to the other end of the island but make sure you don’t wander barefoot!
+If you’re desperate for the beach, you can wander down to the other end of the island but make sure you don’t wander barefoot!